TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 1. **JSON Configuration**
    - Each Pi-hole is defined by a JSON object with `name`, `url`, and an optional `password`.
-   - If you remove or rename a Pi-hole in the JSON, the parent automatically removes the old child device or creates a new one.
+   - If you remove or rename a Pi-hole in the JSON, the parent automatically removes the old child device and creates a new one.
+Any existing automations referencing the old device need to be updated or removed.
-   - *Note*: Hubitat will refuse to remove a child device if it’s “in use” by an app.
-If this occurs, an error message instructing the user to remove the device from any apps before deleting will appear in the logs.
+     - *Note: Hubitat will sometimes refuse to remove a child device if it is “in use” by an app.
+If that occurs, you’ll see an error message in the logs.*

 2. **Authentication & Timed Disables**
    - Child drivers re-authenticate if a Pi-hole session ID expires.